TeigenEdmundson/Personal-Project/README.md

 # Personal-Project
-A respository for my future personal projects (as well as my Block 2 Project)
+A repository for my future personal projects (as well as my Block 2 Project)